Flows

 "$hier{flow_id.subflow_id.node_id}.outcome.structured.property"

-These references can be used in templates to dynamically generate content based on previous results.
+These references can be used in templates to dynamically generate content based on previous results:

 Flow Execution Context